thanks-cohn/loogal-v1/README.md

 Search still resolves.

-Because Loogal tracks the document—not just the path.
+Because Loogal tracks the documen, not just the path.

 --------------------------------------------------------------------------------

 THE PROMISE

-If the image exists anywhere on your system—
+If the image exists anywhere on your system

 Loogal should lead you back to it.